For which grades did you attend Pardes? What year did you graduate from Pardes?

-I have attended Phoenix Country Day School over the past four years and will be graduating in the next month.
-Next year, I will be attending the University of Georgia, where I will be studying computer science in their Honors College.
+I attended Phoenix Country Day School for high school and graduated in 2019.
+I currently a sophomore at the University of Georgia, where I am studying computer science in their Honors College.

 What did/do you love about Pardes Jewish Day School?